jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 }
 ```

+#### Customer Managed vs Inline
+- Customer managed policies are reusable identity-based policies that can be attached to multiple identities.
+- Customer managed policies are useful when you have multiple principals with identical access requirements.
+- Inline policies are identity-based policies that are attached to a single principal.
+- Use AWS managed policies as a starting point, but better move to customer managed policies.

 ## Best Practices
 - Use least privilege for maximum security.
 - _Access Advisor_: See permissions granted and when last accessed.
 - _Access Analyzer_: Analyze resources that are shared with external entity.
+- Use SCP and Permission Boundaries to *control access*.
+They **DO NOT** provice access, but rather control.

 ### Mandate MFA for Cross-account assume role
 ```json